Capilla del Cristo: Cultural significance

 The chapel with its belfry is located at the end of Calle del Cristo, a pedestrian walkway in the Old San Juan Historic District in the western section of San Juan Islet.
 Images of the chapel's facade are quite popular, and sometimes featured on the covers of Puerto Rican travel guides as well as on canvas prints, posters, and mug souvenirs.

 Inside the chapel are paintings by Jose Campeche and a painting by Jorge Sen called El Milagro (English: The Miracle).
 Its altar is made of silver and gold.

-The St. Juan and St. Peter races, (Las carreras de S. Juan y S. Pedro) is an annual festival that's taken place on Cristo Street near Capilla del Cristo since before the mid 19th century.
+The Races of St. John and St. Peter (Las carreras de S. Juan y S. Pedro) is an annual festival on Calle del Cristo held from 24 June (Saint John’s Day) to 29 June (the Feast of Saints Peter and Paul), and with origins sometime before the mid-19th century.

 Location

 Capilla del Cristo is located at the end of Calle del Cristo in the Historic District of Old San Juan near La Fortaleza, the official residence of the governor of Puerto Rico.